Hardware bug

-A hardware bug is a defect in the design, manufacture, or operation of computer hardware that causes incorrect operation.
-It is the counterpart of software bugs which refer to flaws in the code which operates computers, and is the original context in which "bug" was used to refer to such flaws.
-Intermediate between hardware and software are microcode and firmware which may also have such defects.
-In common usage, a bug is subtly different from a "glitch" which may be more transient than fundamental, and somewhat different from a "quirk" which may be considered useful or intrinsic.
-Errata (corrections to the documentation) may be published by the manufacturer to reflect such unintended operation, and "errata" is sometimes used as a term for the flaws themselves.
+A hardware bug is a bug in computer hardware.
+It is the hardware counterpart of software bug, a defect in software.
+A bug is different from a glitch which describes an undesirable behavior as more quick, transient and repeated than constant, and different from a quirk which is a behavior that may be considered useful even though not intentionally designed.

+Errata, corrections to the documentation, may be published by the manufacturer to describe hardware bugs, and errata is sometimes used as a term for the bugs themselves.